c00w/skeleton/README.md

-shipper
+skeleton
 =======

-# What is shipper?
+# What is skeleton?

 Shipper manages the difficult task of deploying your software to the cloud.
 It's initial goals are to take your software packaged using docker and